Ernest O. Thompson

-Ernest Othmer Thompson (March 24, 1892 – June 28, 1966) was an American politician, lawyer, and businessman who served as the 12th mayor of Amarillo from 1929 to 1932 as a member of the Democratic Party.
-He subsequently served on the Texas Railroad Commission from 1932 to 1965.
+Ernest Othmer Thompson (March 24, 1892 – June 28, 1966) was an American businessman, politician, and attorney who served as the 12th mayor of Amarillo from 1929 to 1932 as a member of the Democratic Party.
+He subsequently served on the Railroad Commission of Texas from 1932 to 1965, with his 33-year tenure on the commission being the longest in the state's history.
+Thompson was also an unsuccessful candidate for governor of Texas in 1938 and 1940.

 Early life and education

-Thompson was born in Alvord, Texas, on March 24, 1892, to Lewis Oliver and Flora Lee Agnes Thompson.
+Thompson was born in Alvord, Texas, on March 24, 1892, as one of four surviving children of Lewis Oliver and Flora Lee Agnes (Murray) Thompson.
 He was a third-generation Texan.
-In 1902, Thompson's family moved to Amarillo, where his father ran a drugstore.
+In 1902, Thompson's family moved to Amarillo, Texas, where his father ran a drugstore.

 Thompson graduated from the University of Texas in 1917 with a Bachelor of Laws.
-He joined the United States Army during World War I and served in the infantry.
-Thompson was promoted to lieutenant colonel before he returned to Amarillo in 1919 to practice law.

 Career

+Military

+Thompson joined the United States Army during World War I, serving in the infantry and becoming an expert in machine gun tactics.
+He was promoted to lieutenant colonel during the Meuse–Argonne offensive.
+Thompson returned to Amarillo in 1919 to practice law and manage the Amarillo Hotel.

+Politics

-Thompson, a Democrat, was elected mayor of Amarillo in 1928, having run on a platform of cutting utility rates.
+A member of the Democratic Party, Thompson was elected the 12th mayor of Amarillo in 1928, having run on a platform of cutting utility rates.
 He delivered on this promise by leading a consumer boycott of telephones, thereby achieving a reduction in telephone rates.

-Thompson's tenure as mayor began in April 1929 and concluded on May 31, 1932.
+Thompson's tenure as mayor began in April 1929 and concluded with his retirement on May 31, 1932.
 He was preceded in office by Lee Bivins and succeeded by Ross D. Rogers.

-Thompson was appointed to the Texas Railroad Commission by Governor Ross S. Sterling in 1932.
-For his efforts on the commission, Thompson was appointed a colonel in the Texas National Guard by Governor James V. Allred in 1936.
-The following year, President Franklin D. Roosevelt sent Thompson as an American delegate to the World Petroleum Conference in France.

-Thompson was an unsuccessful candidate for governor of Texas in 1938; he was defeated by radio host and businessman W. Lee O'Daniel in the Democratic primary election.
+Thompson was an unsuccessful candidate for governor of Texas in 1938, being defeated by radio host and businessman W. Lee O'Daniel in the Democratic primary election.
 Thompson was also an unsuccessful candidate for governor in 1940, placing second to O'Daniel again.

+Railroad Commission of Texas

+Thompson was appointed to the Railroad Commission of Texas by Governor Ross S. Sterling in 1932, succeeding Pat Morris Neff, who had served as the 28th governor of Texas from 1921 to 1925.

 Thompson rejoined the U.S. Army during World War II.
 Due to the Allies' need for a steady supply of fuel, Thompson was sent back to Texas to fulfill his duties on the Railroad Commission.

-After the war, Thompson was elected to three additional terms on the Railroad Commission.
-Additionally, he was appointed a general of the National Guard by Governor Allan Shivers in 1952.
+After the war, Thompson was elected to three additional terms on the commission.

-Thompson resigned from the Texas Railroad Commission in January 1965.
-He had served on the Railroad Commission for 33 years, making his tenure on the commission the longest in the state's history.
+Thompson began serving on the Railroad Commission from January 1, 1933, and resigned on January 8, 1965, due to his health.
+His 33-year tenure on the commission remains the longest in the state's history.

-Thompson also served as a member and chairman of the Interstate Oil Compact Commission from 1935 to 1965.